divya18696/cocktail-data-ingestion/README.md

 3. Once the processing is done, it is saved into a single JSON file.
 This approach keeps things straightforward, efficient, and easy to maintain, while avoiding unnecessary complexity.

-## Conclusion
+### Conclusion
-This project demonstrates an efficient way to ingest, clean, and save cocktail data.
-By opting for batch processing and using a simple JSON file, we have ensured that the solution is both scalable and easy to understand.
+This project demonstrates a way to ingest, clean, and save cocktail data.